 The story of New Jersey-based Italian-American mobster Tony Soprano and the difficulties he faces as he tries to balance the conflicting requirements of his home life and the criminal organization he heads.
 Those difficulties are often highlighted through his ongoing professional relationship with psychiatrist Jennifer Melfi.
 The show features Tony's family members and Mafia associates in prominent roles and story arcs, most notably his wife Carmela and his cousin and protégé Christopher Moltisanti.

-The Sons of Anarchy (SOA) is an outlaw motorcycle club with many charters in the United States as well as overseas.
-The show focused on the original and founding (mother) charter, Sons of Anarchy Motorcycle Club, Redwood Original, often referred to by the acronym SAMCRO, Sam Crow, or simply Redwood charter. the charter operates both illegal and legal businesses in the small town of Charming.
-They combine gun-running and a garage, plus involvement in porn film.
-Clay, the president, likes it old school and violent; while Jax, his stepson and the club's VP, has thoughts about changing the way things are.
-Their conflict has effects on both the club and their personal relationship. especially When Jackson "Jax" Teller discovers that his father had a different view in mind for SAMCRO (Sons of Anarchy Motorcycle Club Redwood Original) he goes on a personal quest to cleanse the name and make the club a better place, but at what cost?
+The Sons of Anarchy (SOA) are an outlaw motorcycle club with many charters in the United States and overseas.
+The show focused on the original and founding charter, Sons of Anarchy Motorcycle Club, Redwood Original, often referred to by the acronym SAMCRO, Sam Crow, or simply Redwood Charter.
+The charter operates both legal and illegal businesses in the small town of Charming, California.
+They combine gun-running and a garage, and involvement in porn film industry.
+Clay, the charter president, likes it old school and violent; while Jax, his stepson and the club's VP, has thoughts about changing the way things are done.
+Their conflict has effects on both the club and their personal relationship, especially when Jax goes on a personal quest to cleanse the SAMCRO name and image.

 A compelling, innovative true crime series focused on the role of forensic science in solving some of the most perplexing crimes of our time.
 Looking at how examination of DNA, teeth, and insects, among other things, can be used to solve crimes.